Tip 3: Save more

 If you are comfortable taking some risk with principal, it could pay to venture out of the CD realm and into those bonds, structured notes or dividend stocks that we just warned you about.
 After all, leaving your money in CDs is also risky -- you may not lose principal, but you will lose purchasing power if inflation exceeds the yield you're getting, which it most assuredly will.
 Allocating 10 percent or 20 percent of your portfolio to other fixed-income investments can help you achieve the yield you're looking for.

 Investments become more risky as the potential for greater returns rises.
-Highly rated corporate bonds carry interest rate risk, as do all fixed-income investments, but relatively little credit risk, or the chance that the issuer will become insolvent.
+Highly rated corporate bonds, like all fixed-income investments, carry interest rate risk but relatively little credit risk or the chance that the issuer will become insolvent.
 High-yield bonds may offer more return but include the possibility that the issuer will go bankrupt.
 The value of stocks can rise and fall with the market, completely unrelated to the fundamental value of an individual company's share price.

 The type of securities you buy -- and the proportions in which they are purchased -- should match your risk tolerance and time horizon.
 Stretching for yield isn't always bad -- as long as savers understand the upsides and downsides of any potential investments.